Iestyn Rees: Club career

+On 21 April 2023, it was announced that Rees would depart the Scarlets at the end of the season.
+He made a final appearance for the Scarlets, his first European match, against Glasgow on 29 April 2023.

+Rees joined Ampthill for the 2023–24 season.

+After one season with Ampthill, Rees joined Cambridge.

+Ahead of the 2025–26 Champ Rugby season, Rees joined Nottingham.

 International career

 In 2018, Rees was selected as captain of Wales U18.

 Rees represented Wales U20 in the U20 Six Nations and World Rugby Under 20 Championship.

 In 2022, Rees competed for Wales Sevens at the 2022 Rugby World Cup Sevens in Cape Town.